marco-brandizi/knetminer-wiki/New-QTLNetMiner-Network-Viewer.md

 The new pre-release version of the Network Viewer for **QTLNetMiner**, which uses cytoscapeJS instead of JAVA for  visualizing the network graphs can be tested **[here](https://ondex.rothamsted.ac.uk/QTLNetMinerMaize)**.
-This is what you need to do to see and test the new Network Viewer.

 1. Search using any query terms (Use ? for example queries)
 2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene since this opens the old network viewer)